LiuN1an/Util-Tools/README.md

 #### callModal
 Imperative method to call a modal instead of declarative method.
 You can extend modal using `props: type` and use it in your project everywhere
+### Observer when to execute action
+It is used in pagination when scrolling